 Thermal treatment: Refuse-derived fuel combustion

-Michaelis has received an order from a major European waste disposal company for an incinerator plant for refuse-derived fuel (RDF) in England.
-The patented Michaelis moved bed system is used.
+Michaelis has received an order from a major European waste disposal company for a refuse-derived fuel plant in England.

 Power generation: 4.3 MWh/h.